Snog Marry Avoid?: Repeats

-London Live repeatedly aired all 6 series of the programme from the Jenny Frost and Ellie Taylor eras and was previously shown on BBC Three.
+Local TV channel London Live repeatedly aired all 6 series of the programme from the Jenny Frost and Ellie Taylor eras and was previously shown on BBC Three.

-Reruns of the show are currently shown on VH1.
+Reruns of the show were also broadcast on VH1.

 Transmissions

 International format

 A German version started airing in November 2008 on the commercial channel ProSieben.
 "Love Date or Hate –die ehrlichste Starstyle-Rubrik der Welt" (Love Date or Hate – the most honest starstyle-column in the world) was a part of the weekly showbiz-oriented television programme "red! – Stars, Lifestyle & More", but due to harsh criticism the column was taken off the show after a few months.
 POD was called Stylomat in this TV format (portmanteau of the words style and automat).

 A Russian version named Косметический ремонт [Kosmeticheskiĭ remont] (Redecorating) has aired since 23 May 2011 on musical and entertainment channel Muz-TV.
 It is presented by the Russian theatre and television actress, Aleksandra Rebenok.

 In Italy, the original British version is aired (dubbed in Italian language) on Real Time with the title Dire, Fare, Baciare from April 2013.
 The Italian version Dire, Fare, Baciare Italia started airing in February 2014 presented by Carla Gozzi.

 A similar American version on TLC, presented by Stacy London, is called Love, Lust or Run.

-A Dutch version on RTL5 is called Lust, Liefde of Laten Lopen.
+A Dutch version on RTL 5 is called Lust, Liefde of Laten Lopen.